Restaurant in New York City, United States

 What should I order at Neir's Tavern?

-Specific menu details are not available in Pearl's current data for this venue.
+Specific menu details are not available in Pearl's current data.
 As a neighborhood tavern with nearly two centuries of operation, expect a standard bar food and drinks offering rather than a chef-driven menu.
 Order a beer and treat the food as secondary to the reason you came.

 Is Neir's Tavern good for a special occasion?